GabrielaGuedes/ngos_microservices_system/volunteers/README.md

-# Employees
+# Volunteers

-Microservice to manage employees from the organization, separating them in teams and areas.
+Microservice to manage volunteers from the organization, separating them in teams and areas.
 Only the admins can use it.

 Before running this, pleashe check the `.sample-env` file and then create the `.env` file.
 The "SECRET" var needs to be the same as the one from the Authentication service.